 “At every turn, you’ve underscored intention with action.
 You are the champions of change that we celebrate every day, but especially today.
 As the year has shown us, when times get hard, you forge a path.
 When giving up seems easy, you choose instead to act.
 That’s our culture.
 And our purpose today is to highlight and celebrate you.”

-After honoring religious diversity among Keller Williams associates through a yearly Prayer of the Faiths tradition, Vander Gheynst was joined by VP of Operations Ellen Curtis and then KW President Josh Team.
-Over the next 40 minutes, the trio took turns introducing three very powerful stories, bound tightly together by the thread of KW culture.
+After honoring religious diversity among Keller Williams associates through a yearly Prayer of the Faiths tradition, Vander Gheynst was joined by members of the executive team.
+Over the next 40 minutes, the group took turns introducing three very powerful stories, bound tightly together by the thread of KW culture.